-Many banks around the world are aggressively pursuing a mobile-first strategy.
-Some have launched mobile-only bank brands to fend off fintech challengers,1 while a vast majority are enhancing their mobile apps with new features such as person-to-person payments, personal financial management tools, and virtual assistants.2
+Many banks across the globe are pursuing a mobile-first strategy with vigour.
+Some have even launched mobile-only banking brands to ward off fintech challengers,1 while the majority are enhancing their mobile apps with new features such as person-to-person payments, personal financial management tools and virtual assistants.2

-While this focus on mobile banking is well deserved, lately, there seems to be little discussion about the role of online banking in a mobile-dominant world.
-As more and more customers adopt mobile banking, will online banking remain relevant—and if so, how?
+This focus on mobile banking is certainly justified, yet there seems to be little discussion lately about the role of online banking in a mobile-dominant world.
+As more and more customers adopt mobile banking, will online banking remain pertinent - and if so, in what capacity?

-Findings from Deloitte’s global digital banking survey of 17,100 consumers across 17 countries on their digital banking behaviors and channel usage suggest banks should continue to invest in making online banking a seamless and high-quality customer experience.
-The survey findings reveal online banking may remain a key channel of customer interactions in the forseeable future, even among mobile banking users.
+Findings from Deloitte's global digital banking survey of 17,100 consumers across 17 countries on their digital banking behaviours and channel usage suggest banks should continue to invest in making online banking a seamless and high-quality customer experience.
+The survey findings reveal online banking may remain a key channel of customer interactions in the foreseeable future, even among mobile banking users.

-Even more interesting, mobile banking customers3 who responded to our survey continue to use online banking channels extensively: Ninety-four percent use the online channel at least once a month.
-These respondents said they use mobile banking for relatively simple and quick transactions, such as transferring money or balance inquiries, but prefer to go online to transfer money internationally, inquire
+Even more interesting, mobile banking customers3 who responded to our survey continue to use online banking channels extensively: Ninety-four per cent use the online channel at least once a month.
+These respondents said they use mobile banking for relatively simple and quick transactions, such as transferring money or balance inquiries, but prefer to go online to transfer money internationally, enquire

 about products, or update account information.